airbytehq/airbyte/docs/connector-development/tutorials/build-a-connector-the-hard-way.md

             print(json.dumps(output_message))
 ```

-After doing some input validation, the code above calls the API to obtain the last 7 days of prices for the input stock ticker, then outputs the prices in ascending order (this is only for human-readability; real sources do not need to do this sorting).
+After doing some input validation, the code above calls the API to obtain daily prices for the input stock ticker, then outputs the prices.
 As always, our output is formatted according to the Airbyte Specification.
 Let's update our args parser with the following blocks:

 ```python
 # Accept the read command